 Instead of writing the same thing again and again, we often use Copy and Paste command.
 It saves both time and hustle.
-In Microsoft Excel, we can copy the desired cells and paste it on the required location keeping the exact format.
+In Microsoft Excel, we can copy the desired cells and paste them into the required location keeping the exact format.
 In this article, I am going to explain two very simple and efficient ways to Keep Gridlines in Excel when Copy and Paste.

 For more explanation, I am going to use a dataset of personal information of a company decorated in the Employee ID, Name, Department, State, and Phone columns.

-2 Simple Ways to Keep Gridlines When Copy and Paste in Excel
+How to Keep Gridlines When Copy and Paste in Excel (2 Easy Ways)

 1. Applying Normal Paste Method to Keep Gridlines